 If you are planning a trip to Izmir, you must wonder whether Izmir is safe or not.
 After all, Turkey might not have the best reputation when it comes to safety.

 Yes, there are dangerous areas in Izmir, just like cities like Istanbul and Antalya, but normally tourists typically don’t just stumble upon those.
-A rule of thumb for safety in Izmir is to stay north of the railroad tracks.
+A rule of thumb for safety in Izmir, stay north of the railroad tracks.
 The neighborhoods in those areas tend to be a bit safer.

-Being one of the most liberal cities in Turkey with a huge university student life, Izmir is quite a dynamic city of blending cultures and beliefs.
-In this article, we’ll talk about safety in Izmir and how you can have a safe and pleasant trip!
+Being one of the most liberal cities in Turkey with a huge university student life, Izmir is quite a dynamic city of blending cultures and beliefs, so it’s definitely not somewhere to avoid for fear of safety concerns.
+In this article, I’ll talk about safety in Izmir and how you can have a safe and pleasant trip!

 Planning a trip to Izmir last-minute?